lerontonge/cardano-node/cardano-tracer/docs/cardano-tracer.md

 Let's explore it in detail.

-## Accept endpoints
+## Network endpoints

-The field `acceptAt` specifies a list of endpoints which using to connect `cardano-tracer` with one or more `cardano-node` processes:
+There are two ways how `cardano-tracer` can be connected to one or more `cardano-node`(s):

+1. As **initiator**, when `cardano-tracer` initiates network connection as a client.
+2. As **responder**, when `cardano-tracer` accepts network connection as a server.

+And the field `network` specifies it.
+In an example above it is initiator:

 ```
+"network": {
+  "tag": "ConnectTo",
-"acceptAt": [
+  "contents": [
     "/tmp/forwarder-1.sock",
     "/tmp/forwarder-2.sock",
     "/tmp/forwarder-3.sock"
   ]
+}
 ```

-where `/tmp/forwarder-*.sock` are local paths to Unix sockets.
+These paths `/tmp/forwarder-*.sock` are local Unix sockets.
 You can think of these sockets as channels to connect with nodes, in this example - with 3 nodes.
 It can be shown like this:

 ```
                                                   +----------------+